OctopusDeploy/OctoProduct/chapter2/chapter2.md

 Integration tests may also be run by the CI server to verify that higher level components interact as expected.
 The components under test may be replaced with a test double to make the tests more reliable, or live instances of the components may be created as part of the test.

-Unit and integration tests are run by the CI server, and any package that is made available to Octopus is assumed to have passed all its associated tests unit and integration tests.
+Unit and integration tests are run by the CI server, and any package that is made available for deployment is assumed to have passed all its associated tests unit and integration tests.

 :::hint
 **Concept explanation: Test double**